 Magic: The Gathering Companion

 Magic: The Gathering Companion is Wizards of the Coast’s official attempt at an official Magic app.
 It’s not half bad, actually.
 The app is mostly for tournaments and such.
-You can link players to their Wizards of the Coast accounts for official record keeping and that makes it a slam dunk for smaller card shops looking for a way to register such events.
-It supports constructed, sealed, and draft type games.
+You can link players to their Wizards of the Coast accounts for official record-keeping and that makes it a slam dunk for smaller card shops looking for a way to register such events.
+It supports constructed, sealed, and draft-type games.
 Thus, it’s best for tournaments.
-However, the app is in early access beta at the time of this writing so it may have new features as the app develops.
+The app is roughly one year old and there are still some optimizations that are needed, so we expect it to improve over time.

 Price: Free / $2.49 per month / $22.99 per year